Installing stringi

 install.packages("stringi")

-However, due to the overwhelming complexity of the ICU4C library, upon which stringi is based, and the colourful diversity of operating systems, their flavours, and particular setups, some users may still experience a few issues that hopefully can be resolved with the help of this short manual.
+However, due to the overwhelming complexity of the ICU4C library, upon which stringi is based, and the diversity of environments it operates on, you might still experience a few issues.
+Hopefully, they can be resolved with the help of this short manual.

-• this requirement is not met (check out https://icu.unicode.org/download, the libicu-devel rpm on Fedora/CentOS/OpenSUSE, libicu-dev on Ubuntu/Debian, etc.),
+• this requirement is not met (check out https://icu.unicode.org/download, the libicu-devel package on Fedora/CentOS/OpenSUSE, libicu-dev on Ubuntu/Debian, etc.), or

 • pkg-config fails to find appropriate build settings for ICU-based projects, or